uvarc/rc-website/content/userinfo/ivy.md

 # Data Transfer In/Out of Ivy

 Moving sensitive data into the Ivy VMware platform is possible through a secure Globus DTN (data transfer node).
-The Ivy DTN is mapped to a pool of secure storage called “Ivy Central Storage” (ICS).
-You must be an active researcher using an Ivy virtual machine to use this service.
-DDL users do not have access to this storage.
+The Ivy DTN is connected to a pool of secure storage called “Ivy Central Storage” (ICS), which in turn is connected to Ivy VMs.
+Only active research projects using Ivy virtual machines can use this service.
+DDL users do not have access to Ivy Central Storage.

 <img style="max-width:100%;" alt="Ivy Secure DTN Flow" src="https://uvarc-discourse.s3.amazonaws.com/original/1X/95f8dfa70374a538d3e940dc69cf960d9e5ac9a6.png" />